Ryser42/FoundationHauntedHouse/README.md

 ## Running the Website

-To run the website locally, run the following command:
+# To run the website locally

+run the following command:
 ```
 npm run serve
 ```

 The website will likely run on http://localhost:8080, but it may run on a different port, so check your terminal output.

+# To host the website on a custom domain
+- edit the "CNAME" file to contain the domain
+- add the domain in the GutHub pages section
+- go to the domain managing site and follow these [instructions](https://docs.github.com/en/pages/configuring-a-custom-domain-for-your-github-pages-site/managing-a-custom-domain-for-your-github-pages-site):

 ### Using the website